ErrAza/word_processor/README.md

 Given the sentence **lightly fried fish are delicious**, the program may return **likable frier frog arm delegated**.
 Running it again may yield **lenient fuses foam any digressed**.

-## Installation
+## Installation & Setup

-1. Ensure you have **Python** **>= 3.12** installed on your system, if not, it can be found here: https://www.python.org/downloads/
+Ensure you have **Python** **>= 3.12** installed on your system, if not, it can be found here: https://www.python.org/downloads/

-2. Either clone the project using [Git](https://git-scm.com/downloads), or alternatively, download the project directly from GitHub as a zip file. _Ensure you unzip this file_
+1. Either clone the project using [Git](https://git-scm.com/downloads), or alternatively, download the project directly from GitHub as a zip file. _Ensure you unzip this file_
+2. Check the repository [releases](https://github.com/ErrAza/word_processor/releases) for the latest tagged releases and download the **zip** or **tar.gz** depending on operating system/preference.

 ## Usage